-- 12. The use or payment of any referral fees or finder's fees to any person who is not a registered insurance broker or who is not registered or licensed under the laws of any jurisdiction to act as an intermediary for insurance, other than life insurance. - 13.
+- 12. The payment of any referral fee or finder's fee to, or the acceptance of a referral fee or finder's fee from, a person who is not - i. licensed as an insurance agent or broker under the laws of any jurisdiction, - ii. licensed to sell mutual funds under the laws of any jurisdiction, - iii. licensed as a real estate agent or broker under the laws of any jurisdiction, - iv. licensed as a mortgage broker under the laws of any jurisdiction, - v. engaged in the business of a financial planner, - vi. engaged in the business of providing financing for the payment of insurance premiums, or - vii. engaged in the business of providing products or services that reduce insurance risk. - 13.
 A registered insurance broker who is a director, officer or principal broker of a corporation that is a member or who is a partner or principal broker of a partnership that is a member or who is the principal broker of a sole proprietorship that is a member has knowingly concurred in the misconduct of the sole proprietorship, partnership or corporation. - 14.
 Providing false or misleading information to the Corporation. - 15.
 Acting as a principal broker as described in Section 7.2 when the member has failed to comply with the educational requirements established by the Council under that section. - 16.
 If a principal broker believes on reasonable and probable grounds that a member under the principal broker's direction, regardless of the member's registration class has committed an act of misconduct, failure of the principal broker to report the potential misconduct. - Section 15.1 A finding of incompetence, misconduct or a similar finding against a member by the governing authority of insurance brokers or insurance agents in a jurisdiction other than Ontario that is based on facts that would, in the opinion of the Discipline Committee, constitute incompetence as described in subsection 18 (4) of the Act or misconduct defined in Section 15 of this Regulation, constitutes incompetence or misconduct, as the case may be, for the purposes of the Act and this Regulation.